adamhoof/CDN77-NGINX/README.md

 ### Thought process (literary):

 1. Figure out where to even look in the docs, the task is about cache, let's search cache.
-    - Ok there is a couple of cache related things, we are specifically interested in how cache key works in there, so perhaps proxy_cache_key link might be correct.
+    - Ok there are a couple of cache-related things, we are specifically interested in how cache key works in there, so perhaps proxy_cache_key link might be correct.
     - So this is only an overview of how to configure things -> nginx is opensource, look into the code.
 2. Code exploration
     - ngx_http_proxy_module.c looks legit, search cache keyword, found ngx_http_proxy_cache_key function.
-    - A bunch of mumbo jumbo here, looks like the function takes in some config and parses it into internal complex compiled value. from future --> this is responsible for creating the **parsed** "key template" from proxy_cache_key directive for later use (request comes, evaluate out it's variables based on this "key template", build the final keys string, which is then hashed) <-- from future
+    - A bunch of mumbo jumbo here, looks like the function takes in some config and parses it into an internal complex compiled value. from future --> this is responsible for creating the **parsed** "key template" from proxy_cache_key directive for later use (request comes, evaluate out it's variables based on this "key template", build the final keys string, which is then hashed) <-- from future
       - We gotta go back and dig a little bit more into how nginx works under the hood in general before proceeding. (added to [Development guide most important parts](#development-guide-most-important-parts)) <br>
     - **QUESTIONS 1 + 2: Podle jakého klíče nginx v cache vyhledává + jak se tento klíč vypočítává?** <br>
       - What can the cache even look for? -> Generally speaking some response from server, in this case HTTP response.